Fury0us/autoname/README.md

 added an age calculator based on the birthday compared to the value of the current system date
 ## Update 3
-added hundreds of first and last names, configuring address generation next
+added hundreds (about 300) first and last names, configuring address generation next.
+Also, added a friendlier looking output, going to add a few obscure features. new features may include: email name generation, password generation, middle name generation (or initial, to be decided by user), custom user name generator (based on generated name), and lastly, a desciption adder
+(all future updates are theoretical)